xldenis/Why3-Find/README.md

 *Parallel Proving* is used to run different provers parallel on the different cores of your machine.
 You can specify the number of parallel provers with option `-j N`.
-Alternatively, you can also use `why3find config -j N -s` to configure it locally, in which case your _personal_ Why3 configuration `~/.why3.conf` is updated accordingly.
+Alternatively, you can also use `why3find config -j N` to configure it locally, in which case your _personal_ Why3 configuration `~/.why3.conf` is updated accordingly.
 Parallel proving is also performed among the different goals and proof obligations to be proved.
 However, priority is put